alexben300502/starrr/README.md

 Then we create a destinationrule.yml that will define subsets for routing for the two versions, v1 and <br> v2, of our userapi.
 <br>
-Finally, we Create a VirtualService.yml file to route and shift traffic between the two versions.
+Finally, we Create a VirtualService.yml https://github.com/alexben300502/starrr/blob/main/istio/virtualservice.yml  file to route and shift traffic between the two versions.
 The <br> goal is to routes incoming requests to the project-devops-service, with a heavenly weight of each v1 <br>and v2 subsets.
+For traffic shifting, we have also created gateway.yml https://github.com/alexben300502/starrr/blob/main/istio/gateway.yml & destinationrule.yml https://github.com/alexben300502/starrr/blob/main/istio/destinationrule.yml

 After doing it, we can run the following command to apply those files :  <br>
 "kubectl apply -f istio" <br>